 This is the largest quasar catalog published (to 2016), and has the most accurate astrometry with arcsecond-accurate positions for all objects (can be 2 arcsec for some legacy quasars).

 The ReadMe is here.
 The preprint paper is here.
 Citation references list is here.

-file here in FITS format or as flat text.
+Download the file here in FITS format or as flat text.
 Quick browse of sample flat text data is here.

 Publisher's page (DOI): 10.1017/pasa.2015.10 .
 ADS page: http://adsabs.harvard.edu/abs/2015PASA...32...10F .